KatherLab/genml/README.md

 ## Usage

 1. **Configuration** <br>
 Go to genml/conf to set the parameter configuration.
+- config.yml is for the feature extraction process.
+- feature_params/encoder.yml is for the foundation models you will use, set the download as True at the first time.

 2. **Listing Available Encoders and Tokenizers** <br>
 To list all available encoders and their corresponding tokenizers(go to genml):